 Greetings from the third grade teachers at CCS!
-Our team includes Mrs. Sharon Myers, Mrs. Robyn Ramer, Mrs. Karen Haley and Mrs. Christal Jones.
+Our team includes Mrs. Sharon Myers, Mrs. Menay Sullivan, Mrs. Karen Haley and Mrs. Christal Jones.
 Our goal is to not only educate our students through a challenging curriculum, but also lead them to become Christ-centered, servant leaders who love God and love others.

 Third grade is a year of making the transition from “learning to read” to “reading to learn.”
 It is a year of building on the foundations of the early childhood years, and adding on higher level thinking skills.
 More responsibility is placed on the students, as well as higher expectations and goals.